 To prove your property damage claim, you will need to submit a repair estimate from a reputable repair shop and prove of the value of any other gear or personal property that is part of the claim.
 If the cost of repairs exceeds the value of your motorcycle, it will be declared "totaled" and you will be offered the value of the bike instead of proceeding with the repairs.
 The most frequently used guides by the insurance adjusters to determine your bike's value are the NADA and Kelley Blue Book.

-As a courtesy to our motorcycle accident clients at Sally Morin Law, we help them negotiate their property damage claim at NO FEE.
+As a courtesy to our motorcycle accident clients at Sally Morin Personal Injury Lawyers, we help them negotiate their property damage claim at NO FEE.
 This is simply a service we offer along with our representation of them for their serious bodily injury claim.

 If your case ends up having to go to litigation (you have to file a lawsuit in court), the motorcycle accident settlement process gets a little more complex and lengthy.
 There are several different stages in the lawsuit or litigation process, and you probably shouldn't try to tackle these without a focused and hardworking California motorcycle accident lawyer.